TheMadGear/2024_xenopus_allofraseri/RNAseq_post_assembly.md

 ```

-## then use picard to create .dict fil
+## then use picard to create .dict file
 ```
 #!/bin/sh
 #SBATCH --job-name=picard_dict_fai